 We plot the spectral networks for scalar perturbations of Schwarzschild black hole, corresponding to $SU(2)$ $N_f=3$ theory, the extremal Kerr black hole, corresponding to $SU(2)$ $N_f=2$ theory, as well as AdS$_5$- black brane, corresponding to $SU(2)$ $N_f=4$ theory.
-Varying the phase $\vartheta$, we see no vector multiplets.
-This indicates that such a spectral network belongs to a strong coupling region.

 The spectral network for the extremal Kerr black is shown in \autoref{fig:Nf2}.
-Varying the phase $\vartheta$, we see 4 degenerate walls approximately at $\vartheta=0.837758, 0.890118, 2.46091$.
-We show a plot at $\vartheta=2.46091$ in \autoref{fig:Nf2}, where we see two degenerate walls at the same time.
-This matches with the BPS spectrum of the $SU(2)$ $N_f=2$ in the strong coupling region described in \cite[Sec.~10.3]{Gaiotto:2009hg} where there are four hypermultiplets and they can be viewed as two pairs, where in each pair, the two are different by a flavor charge.
+Varying the phase $\vartheta$, we see a ring domain approximately at $\vartheta\approx 0.0872\pi$, which is shown in \autoref{fig:Nf2}.
+This suggests that the black hole parameters lie in the weak coupling region.

-The spectral network for the scalar perturbations of Schwarzschild black hole is shown in \autoref{fig:Nf3list}.
-When varying the phase, we don't see any vector multiplet either.
-This suggests that such a black hole corresponds to a strong coupling region.
-We plot the spectral networks corresponding to the frequencies with quantum numbers $n=0,10,100$ and $\ell=0$ \cite{Berti:2009kk,Motl:2003cd}
+Likewise, the spectral network for the scalar perturbations of Schwarzschild black hole is shown in \autoref{fig:Nf3list}.
+Varying the phase $\vartheta$, we see a ring domain approximately at $\vartheta\approx 0.5449\pi$.
+This indicates that the black hole parameters lie in the weak coupling region.

-in \autoref{fig:Nf3list}.
-We see that the spectral networks vary with respect to the change of $\omega^{(n)}$.
-But for large enough $\omega^{(n)}$, the topology stay the same.